nucleuscloud/neosync/docs/docs/guides/terraform.md

 ### Account Id

-Generally, this option is ommitted as it is inferred through the API Key.
+Generally, this option is omitted as it is inferred through the API Key.
 If self-hosting Neosync and running without authentication, or simply wanting to be redundant, provide the account id to the provider or via the `NEOSYNC_ACCOUNT_ID` environment variable to explicitly tell the provider which account id to use.

 ## Terraform Registry Docs